Imagen dinámica

 Example of non-sequitur transition by Josep Maria Beà

 The non-sequitur transition is perhaps the most enigmatic and challenging of all.
-In this transition, there is apparently no logical connection between consecutive panels.
+In this transition, there’s apparently no logical connection between consecutive panels.
 It’s as if we were playing with a deck of visual cards and shuffling them randomly.
 However, even in this apparent chaos, the human brain will instinctively look for patterns and meanings.

 • Panel 1: A clock melting over a tree branch.